Forex Education

 These charts are very flexible, which is another thing that technical analysts appreciate.
 These can be used in any market and time frame.
 All you need is a price for an open, close, high, and low.

-If you are not yet familiar with candlesticks, it is better to learn its basics first.
+If you are not yet familiar with candlesticks, it is better to learn their basics first.
 Only after you have familiarized yourself with every component and pattern would you make a viable strategy.
 You can start by practicing on demo accounts.
 Enter and exit trades by using signals given by these charts.
-You would be able to see how accurate your calculations are, and you will not be losing real money.
+You will see how accurate your calculations are, and you will not be losing real money.

 While candlestick patterns are great, and you can use them for predicting trends quickly, it is never advised to use them alone.
-Back them up with other technical analyses.
+Instead, back them up with other technical analyses.
 This will eliminate vagueness and help you in confirming the trend.

 2 Bar Reversal Pattern

-You can read more about these patterns in the next chapters of this article.
+You can read more about these patterns in the following chapters of this article.

-Candlestick patterns are deemed an important aspect of trading.
+Candlestick patterns are deemed an essential aspect of trading.
 Many patterns tell traders and investors about the price action.
-These can be bullish or bearish in nature.
+These can be bullish or bearish.
 2 bar reversal pattern is one such Price Action formation.
 You can find it across the markets at any time frame.
 As a Price Action signal, this chart pattern is used to identify trend reversals.
 As a reversal signal, traders often employ it to form pullbacks.

 A two-bar reversal pattern is quite similar to the Pin bar reversal pattern.
-The main difference is that it uses data of 2 sessions; however, the psychology behind the two is not different.
-Both the patterns are used to look for prices that move in one direction and snapping in the opposite direction quickly before some faking traders are out.
+The main difference is that it uses data from 2 sessions; however, the psychology behind the two is not different.
+Both the patterns are used to look for prices that move in one direction and snap in the opposite direction quickly before some faking traders are out.

 2 Bar Reversal Trading Strategy